 This report is made solely to the syndicate's members, as a body, in accordance with The Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005) and The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
 Our audit work has been undertaken so that we might state to the syndicate's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the syndicate and the syndicate's members as a body, for our audit work, for this report, or for the opinions we have formed.

 Angus Millar

 (Senior statutory auditor)

-for and on behalf of Ernst & Young LLP, Statutory Auditor London for the three years ended 31 December 2021
+for and on behalf of Ernst & Young LLP, Statutory Auditor

-Income Statement 2019 Year of Account
+Income Statement 2020 Year of Account